JiscPER/jper/docs/API.md

     [Incoming Data Model JSON]

-On authentication failure (e.g. invalid api_key, incorrect user role) the system will respond with a 401 (Forbidden) and no response body.
+On authentication failure (e.g. invalid api_key, incorrect user role) the system will respond with a 401 (Unauthorised) and no response body.

 On validation failure the system will respond with the following